CPG Legal – Attorneys at law.

 Real civil actions in Costa Rica.

 Another important area of civil law in Costa Rica is property law.
-The Civil Code regulates the acquisition, ownership, and transfer of property.
+It regulates the acquisition, ownership, and transfer of property.
 It also regulates the rights and obligations of property owners.
-Costa Rica’s property law establishes that the property is registered at the Public Registry of Property, and any transaction related to the property must also be registered there.
-Property civil actions include: the revindication civil action, posession civil claims, and real estate injunctions.
+Property legal actions include: the revindication action, posession civil claims, and real estate injunctions.

 Probate successions and civil law in Costa Rica: